areebairfan08/PigmentML/README.md

 **Note:** Phthalocyanine Blue’s strength means that even small amounts can overwhelm other pigments.
 This effect will be evident in later mixing results.

+### Mixing Colors and Collecting the Data
+With the palette chosen, the next step is mixing the paints.
+The goal here was to create ~50-100 exceptionally accurate, physically mixed, and measured paint swatches.
+This is the base  of the entire system, teaching it the non-linear behavior of these specific paints.

+#### Mixing Colours
+Mixing isn't just about randomly swirling paints together.
+A systematic approach was taken to ensure the dataset covered a broad and representative range of mixes.
+This included:
+- **Pure Pigment Swatches:** Starting with individual pigments at 100% concentration.
+This provides the AI with the baseline color for each component
+- **Binary Mixes:** Combining two pigments in various ratios (e.g., 50/50, 75/25, 25/75).
+This is crucial for understanding how each pair interacts directly.
+- **Tertiary Mixes:** Combining three pigments.
+These are more complex but vital for capturing how colors behave in multi-pigment scenarios
+- **Mixes with Neutrals:** Incorporating Titanium White to create lighter tints, Marks Black for darker shades, and Burnt Umber to explore earthy tones and desaturated versions of other colors.
+This expands the dataset beyond just pure hues to include a wide range of values and saturations.

+Once a mix was prepared, it was applied to a consistent surface to form a physical swatch.
+This consistency (same type of paper or cardstock for all swatches) helps eliminate variables that could affect the final measured color.
+After application, it was critical to allow each swatch to dry completely.
+Wet paint often looks lighter than when it is dried down.

+#### Collecting the Data
+So, once the mixes were all dry, each swatch got scanned.
+Then, from those digital images, the exact Red, Green, and Blue numbers were picked out.
+The main thing was just making sure the lighting was consistent during scanning and being careful where the color was picked from on the swatch.

+As each swatch's mixing ratio was determined and its RGB color measured, this information was carefully recorded into the rgb_data.csv file.
+There is a total of 71 colour mixes